“A 16th-century palace with modern interiors in the heart of Palma's lively historic quarter”

 - A delicious breakfast and a wealth of great restaurants within a few minutes' walk of the hotel

-- The hotel hasn't moved with the times, and what was hip design in 2000 looked a bit dated when we revisited in 2012
+- The hotel hasn't moved with the times, and what was hip design in 2000 looked a bit dated when we last visited

 - We didn't like the art canvases hanging on each bedroom door